Bound to Disagree: Generalization Bounds via Certifiable Surrogates: Disagreement-Based Bounds

 As discussed in the previous section, most bounds for deep learning are either vacuous, not computable or hold only for a restricted class of hypotheses.
 In this section, we present new theoretical results applicable to any machine learning model.
 We first formalize the general ideas underpinning our approach by stating a {\sc Bound sketch}, which presents the form of our proposed disagreement-based bounds over the gap between the losses of two models, and show how this can be leveraged for three use cases.
 We then instantiate our general scheme to three different types of losses: the zero-one loss (\cref{thm:bin_disag}), Lipschitz-continuous losses (\cref{thm:softmaxloss}) and non-Lipschitz-continuous losses (\cref{thm:fullloss}), a weaker result which requires a labeled dataset for computing the disagreement.

 The following {\sc Bound sketch} provides the general scheme of the forthcoming high-probability bounds on the gap between the true losses of two predictors.
-We denote $U = \{(\bx_i, \cdot)\}_{i=1}^m$ an unlabeled dataset sampled \emph{i.i.d.} from $\calD$.
+We denote $U = \{(\bx_i, \cdot)\}_{i=1}^m$ an unlabeled dataset sampled \emph{i.i.d.} from the distribution $\calD$.

 \ourparagraph{\textsc{Bound sketch}.} {\it Given two predictors $f, h \in \calH$, a loss function $\ell$, and a proper (to be defined) disagreement measure $D_U(f,h; \ell, \delta)$ between $f$ and $h$ over a dataset $U$.
 The proposed disagreement-based bounds are such that, with probability at least $1{\,-\,}\delta$ over the sampling of $U {\,\sim\,} \calD^m$, we have}